You may be able to take your superannuation as a lump sum payment when you retire. This is usually tax-free from age 60.

 Consider the pros and cons to decide if taking a super lump sum is right for you.

 If you take a lump sum, you can:

-- pay low or no tax on a lump sum withdrawal up to $215,000, or if you are age 60 plus
+- pay low or no tax on the lump sum if you are 60 or over

 - reduce or clear debts which can save you money in the long run